zhiro-labs/daia/docs/usage.md

 ### Configuration Management (Administrator only)

 - `/refreshmetadata`: Refresh all channel and user names in the configuration file.
 Useful when channels or users have been renamed.
+- `/sethistorylimit <limit>`: Set the number of messages to include in conversation history.
+This controls how much context the bot remembers from previous messages.

 ## Automatic Features